Report a DUI to the FAA

 Under 14 CFR 61.15, all pilots must send a Notification Letter to the FAA within 60 calendar days of the effective date of an alcohol and/or drug related conviction or administrative action.
 In 14 CFR 61.15(c), alcohol and/or drug related convictions or administrative actions refer to motor vehicle actions (MVA).

 A motor vehicle action is defined as “a cancellation, suspension or revocation of a license to operate a motor vehicle for a cause related to the operation of a motor vehicle while intoxicated by alcohol or a drug, while impaired or while under the influence of an alcohol or drugs.”

 Examples of Reportable Administrative Actions (Not a comprehensive list)

 -Revocation, suspension, or cancellation of driver license for:

 -Administrative per se orders

 -Express consent revocation/suspension

-Do I need to make a report?
+Do I need to send a Notification Letter?

 In many cases, there is no reporting requirement at all under Section 61.15.
-Examples include if the pilot’s driver’s license has not been suspended or if the charges are later dropped to something that is not related to being under the influence, for example, reckless driving.
+Examples include if the pilot’s driver’s license has not been suspended, or if the charges are later dropped to something that is not related to being under the influence, for example, reckless driving.

 The FAA is serious about enforcing reporting requirements.
 FAA 61.15 goes on to say that if you have 2 motor vehicle actions within a 3-year period, the FAA can revoke or suspend your pilot’s license.
 That’s significant in that, if you’ve got one DUI, you need to avoid getting another one within 3 years.